rushil-ambati/track-driver-ai/docs/docs.md

 To implement an Imitation Learning approach, the following is required:

 - Driving datasets in a similar or identical form to the perception systems used during inference
-- Labels for the data in the dataset that correspond to the control signals the network will produce as outputs
+- Labels for the data in the dataset that corresponds to the control signals the network will produce as outputs
 - A neural network, as well as training algorithms to learn the weights in the network.

-For example, in my case - using a vision based perception system, dashcam video may be used as data to train my model.
+For example, in my case - using a vision-based perception system, dashcam video may be used as data to train my model.
 Each frame or image in this vision dataset steering should be labelled with an angle/throttle value.

 I plan to use the first track (one lane, soft turns, flat) as a training/validation data source, and then test on the second track (two lanes, sharp turns, ups & downs).
 Alternatively, I will train on the second track and see if it's able to stay in one lane instead of drifting between the two.